-Fletco introduces the new Life Balance seal, its approach to environmental awareness and health-conscious matters, developed in co-operation with leading German testing institutes.
 Fletco products are suitable for allergy sufferers and currently carry a corresponding certification.
-Marked with the new Life Balance seal, Fletco products will meet the strict standards regarding allergy and asthma as a minimum, yet the new label is also a stamp of the company’s ethos and dedication to creating products engineered to provide a healthier, greener environment.
+Marked with the new Life Balance Seal, Fletco products will meet the strict standards regarding allergy and asthma as a minimum, yet the new label is also a stamp of the company’s attitudes towards and dedication to creating products engineered to provide a healthier, greener environment.

 What is Life Balance?

-Life Balance is more than just a seal, it is a commitment of manufacturers of sustainable products, that have externally been subject to a comprehensive quality control.
+Life Balance is more than just a seal; it is proof of the commitment of manufacturers of sustainable products, who have undergone comprehensive quality control by an external body..
 Behind the GUI test number, you will find the test results that have been measured and evaluated, according to the latest knowledge within the field of science and technology.

 • The suitability for allergy sufferers must be stated

-• No presence of any harmful substances in the product
+• No harmful substances may be present in the product

 • Unhealthy fine dust must be bound in the product, in order to improve the indoor air significantly.

-Products with Life Balance seal secure a safety for the user, because the essential aspects that can affect the health and well-being in such products have been tested neutrally.
+Products with a Life Balance Seal provide documentation of the user´s safety, because the essential aspects that can affect the health and well-being in such products have been tested neutrally.

-People are confronted daily with allergens, dust and harmful substances.
-Products with the Life Balance seal makes it easier for people to choose products free from these substances.
+People are confronted on a daily basis with allergens, dust and harmful substances.
+Products with the Life Balance Seal make it easier for people to choose products which are free of these substances.

 What is fine dust?